Helpful Homesteading Skills

 Holistic Living

 Hello, from the mountains of Kentucky!
-I hope you’re having an awesome and blessed day!
+I hope you are having a wonderful day.
 Things have been quite hectic in our neck of the woods!
 As a college professor this is one of the busiest times of the year as we are deep into the fall semester.
 Each year brings growth and change, which are both welcomed, but not always easy.
 As famers, life has been extremely hectic as we are harvesting, preserving , and canning the remnants of our garden.
 As a part of a church family, it’s been a busy time of growth, and a sense of urgency to pray more for our country and family than ever before.
 We’ve also felt the need to preserve and can more than in years past.
 With that sense of urgency, we’ve actively been growing our pantry, and stocking our shelves with a little more than usual this year.

 Making time for self-care, especially when life gets crazy is a must.
 I have found that taking the time early in the morning hours to sit quietly, reflect, meditate, pray, and journal has proven to be very therapeutic and healthy for my mind and spiritual well-being, which helps to maintain a healthy mind, heart, and soul.
 I enjoy crocheting, which is also very therapeutic.
 After prayer, devotion, and Bible study, a few minutes of crocheting is one of my times to reflect and meditate.
 Mornings are great for me as the house is quiet and the farm outside hasn’t come to life just yet.